-MUE 211.
-Introduction to Music Education (3 hours)

-MUE 350.
-Materials and Methods for the Elementary Music

-Classroom (3 hours)

-MUE 351.
-Materials and Methods for the Secondary Choral Music

-Classroom (3 hours)

-MUE 360.
-Technology for the Music Classroom K-12 (3 hours)\

-CHOOSE ONE:
+MILE 211 Introduction to Music Education (2 bound) MUE 211.
+Introduction to Music Education (3 hours) MUE 350.
+Materials and Methods for the Elementary Music Classroom (3 hours) MUE 351.
+Materials and Methods for the Secondary Choral Music Classroom (3 hours) MUE 360.
+Technology for the Music Classroom K-12 (3 hours) CHOOSE O NE: MALIE SES To a ship at Dunga and Manadarinad In atmission and (2 harrina)

 MUE 353.
-Teaching Brass and Woodwind Instruments (2 hours)
+Teaching Brass and Woodwind Instruments (2 hours) OR